rexresearch

 or scrap metal.
 The iron so produced is then converted to steel.

-In a typical iron smelting process, iron ore is ground to 500 mesh
+In a typical iron smelting process, iron ore is ground to 500

-to liberate iron oxides from other minerals.
+mesh to liberate iron oxides from other minerals.
 The resultant

 material then goes through a separation process such as magnetic

 separation and/or froth flotation to concentrate iron oxides.
-The

-and bentonite.
+limestone and bentonite.

 The pellets are sintered to make them strong, and charged, along

-with coke, into a furnace in which the raw materials are subjected
+with coke, into a furnace in which the raw materials are

-pellets.
+the pellets.

 The carbon content of the iron must be reduced to make steel.
-This

-This production route is very energy and material inefficient and
+This production route is very energy and material inefficient

-causes serious environmental problems.
-Iron ore pelletizing and
+and causes serious environmental problems.
+Iron ore pelletizing

-blast air and strength to support the heavy load in a blast
+for blast air and strength to support the heavy load in a blast

 furnace.
 The whole process is very dusty and noisy which poses